 Jeffrey Barrie | Chief Executive Officer

-Jeffrey has devoted his entire 29-year career to advancing sustainability.
-He began in 1993 after graduating from UCLA with a B.A.
+Jeffrey has devoted his 32-year career to advancing sustainability.
+He began this journey in 1993 upon graduating from UCLA with a B.A.
 Honors degree in Geography and Environmental Studies.
-Jeffrey steered his love of filmmaking toward the cause of environmental solutions and sustainability, and he produced numerous award-winning shorts and feature documentaries on topics like environmental education (Generation Earth — 1995), the importance of preserving the Arctic National Wildlife Refuge (Arctic Quest — 1999), and the benefits of energy efficiency and renewable power (Kilowatt Ours — 2008).
-He has leveraged the power of effective documentary storytelling combined with grassroots organizing and public strategies to lead to positive changes in the world.
+Jeffrey steered his love of filmmaking toward the cause of environmental solutions and sustainability, and he produced numerous award-winning eco-documentaries about environmental solutions.
+The most notable documentary was Kilowatt Ours which has been distributed globally since 2008.
+Jeffrey's sweet spot lies in leveraging effective documentary storytelling, combined with grassroots organizing and public strategies to lead to positive changes in the world.
 Jeffrey has worked for TEC since 2014 and has served as CEO since 2019. |

 Gwendolyn Blanton | Director of Operations

-Note: Gwendolyn serves at TEC's Title VI, and Civil Rights Compliance Coordinator Gwendolyn grew up in Tennessee running through the creeks and backwoods.
+Note: Gwendolyn serves as TEC's Title VI, and Civil Rights Compliance Coordinator Gwendolyn grew up in Tennessee running through the creeks and backwoods.
 Her passion for trees, rivers and ecosystems led her to California State University at Sonoma where she earned her Bachelor’s degree in Environmental Restoration and Planning.
 Moving home to Tennessee, Gwen worked with Harpeth Conservancy, Tennessee Scenic Rivers Association and others, helping to preserve and improve Tennessee through legislative action, city planning and public involvement.
 From office management and event planning to on-the-ground river restoration, Gwendolyn is multi-talented, good-natured, and energetic.
 She loves trees, white water canoeing, and gardening (for pollinators of course!).
 She also serves on the Board of Directors for the nonprofit, Friends of Harpeth River State Parks in Cheatham County. |

 Cynthia Hernandez | Tennessee Tree Program Manager